Amr Class

 The Advection_AmrLevel example is documented in detail here in the AMReX tutorial documentation.

-used for initialization using a Fortran subroutine (Prob.f90
+used for initialization using a Fortran subroutine (Prob.f90) and

 specifying the velocity fields used in this simulation